matthiask/django-prose-editor/README.rst

 The editor can be customized in several ways:

+1. Using the new configuration language with ``ConfigurableProseEditorField`` (recommended).
+For the new configuration language, see the :doc:`configuration_language` documentation.
-1. Using the ``config`` parameter to include/exclude specific extensions (legacy approach)
+2. Using the ``config`` parameter to include/exclude specific extensions (legacy approach)
-2. Using the new configuration language with ``ConfigurableProseEditorField`` (recommended)
 3. Creating custom presets for more advanced customization

-For the new configuration language, see the :doc:`configuration_language` documentation.

 Simple Customization with Config
 --------------------------------